noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 final def poop: // prevent overrides in descendants this.otherPoop() // this always refers to the current instance
 ```

+#### Any

+- the root of the scala class hierarchy
+- every other class [in]directly inherits from Any
+- if a trait extends from Any, its called a `universal trait`

 #### Type Hierarchies